 In the truck with Lem driving, Vic suddenly shouts, "I don't believe this!
 Back up."
 Lem obediently throws it in reverse and drives around the corner.
 To a cluster of gangbangers on the corner, Vic warns, "Don't make me break a sweat trying to catch you!"
 Lem parks and gets out to back up Vic.
 Vic tells the guys to run along; Rondell wants them off the streets.

-Vic knocks on Rondell's door and pushes his way in when Rondell answers.
-He demands to know why Rondell still has dealers out on the street.
+Vic pushes his way in when Rondell answers the door, demanding to know why Rondell's dealers are on the street.
 Rondell protests it's a free country.
 "I'm your landlord, Rondell.
 I let you use space that I own."
 Vic reminds him.
 "If you can't follow my rules, then I'll find someone who can.
 You got it?"
 During this exchange, Lem just hovers in the background like the big scary guys in rap videos.

 Kern claims Tyesha wasn't selling any albums until she signed with his record label.
 Vic tries to break up the pissing match: "Your 10 lawyers can do battle with his 10 lawyers or we can settle this right here."
 T-Bonz will get money over Kern's dead body.
 "That sounds like a good idea," T-Bonz says in a menacing whisper.

 Dutch and Claudette go to a construction site and have a debate on the exploitation of illegal immigrant workers.
 They ask the site boss if an Eduardo is working today.
 "Throw a rock.
-You're bound to hit one," the site boss replies.
+You're bound to hit one," the boss replies.
 He recognizes Manuel's picture.
 Manuel worked for a day and was never seen again after collecting his pay.
-He doesn't know what happened and doesn't care.
+The boss has no idea what happened and doesn't care.

 The detectives walk through the site, calling Eduardo's name.
 Another worker points him out.
 Eduardo immediately starts to run away.
 He crawls under a loose section of chainlink fence and continues down the street.
 Dutch doesn't follow, probably afraid of ripping his suit.

 Edgar-veda gives Machado a progress report.
-They still don't know where the hell Manuel is, but they do have a suspect in the case.
+They still don't know where the hell Manuel is, but they do have a suspect.
 Machado tells Edgar-veda there's a spot opening up on city council next year, a seat traditionally occupied by a black politician.
 However, Latinos are a growing majority in Farmington and would eagerly vote for a candidate of their own ethnicity.
-With Machado's backing, Edgar-veda could become a councilman.
+With Machado's backing, Edgar-veda could become that councilman.

-Machado doesn't think he can sell a police officer to the voting public.
+However, Machado doesn't think he can sell a police officer to the voting public.
 "What would you think of a man who exposed corruption, brought down dirty cops from inside the department?" asks Edgar-veda, eyeing Vic from his office window.
-Machado is honest: It would be career suicide, but also an easier sell to voters.
+Machado is honest: It would be career suicide, but also an easier sell.

-Danny and Julien go to the home of a middle-aged black woman.
-She's quite upset; her son Thurman has been kidnapped and she got a ransom call asking for $10,000.
-She hasn't talked to Thurman in a month and last saw him three weeks before.
+Danny and Julien go to the home of a rather upset middle-aged black woman.
+Her son Thurman has been kidnapped and she got a ransom call asking for $10,000.
+She hasn't talked to Thurman in a month and last saw him three weeks ago.
 Danny asks how the woman is sure he's only been missing a day.
 "Cemetery called.
-Somebody dug up his body," Thurman's mom explains.
-Danny tells Julien to stay with the mother while she looks into the ransom call.
+Somebody dug up his body," Thurman's Mom explains.

 Thurman's mother waits anxiously by the phone.
 Julien recognizes a picture of Thurman; they went to high school together.
 Thurman and Company liked to beat up Julien on a daily basis.
-That ended up making Julien a better student because he hid in the library to avoid them.
+Thurman's Mom blinks.
+Julien hastily adds that the bullying ended up making him a better student because he'd hide in the library.
 Thurman's mother reveals her son died when a liquor store robbery went bad and the owner shot him.
-Thurman also did drugs.
-Julien is sure that Thurman went to be with Jesus.
+He also did drugs.
+Even so, Julien is sure that Thurman went to be with Jesus.

 Julien arrests Henry and puts him in the cage.
-Turns out that Henry used to date Thurman's mom.
-Henry knew Thurman's mom had a life insurance payout coming and he "wanted to take [his] new lady on one of them cruises."
-Julien informs Henry that Thurman's mom spent all the insurance money on the funeral.
+Turns out Henry used to date Thurman's Mom.
+He knew she had a life insurance payout coming and he "wanted to take [his] new lady on one of them cruises."
+Julien informs Henry that Thurman's Mom spent all the insurance money on the funeral.
 Hope this half-assed plan was worth a grave robbery charge.

 At home, Vic and his wife (Corrine, according to IMDb) talk about their son's upcoming appointment with a developmental pediatrician.
 Vic is skeptical about how many problems a 5-year-old could have.
 Matthew is jumping on the couch and barking.
 Corrine asks why Vic is fighting the idea of seeing a specialist.
 He's hardly ever home and doesn't see what she has to deal with every day.
 Vic offers to put the kids to bed so Corrine can take a bath.
 As she leaves the kitchen, he playfully slaps her rear.

 Out on the street, Danny is jumped by an unidentifiable black man.
 He forces her to the ground and puts a gun to her head, ignoring her shout of "I'm a cop!"
 The man says, "And I'm a cop killer, but not tonight."
-Danny is to forget what she saw at the Chez Club.
+He tells Danny in no uncertain terms to forget what she saw at the Chez Club.
 Danny says she will.

-At work the next day, Danny grabs Rondell by his collar.
-She's a cop and Rondell doesn't scare her.
-Rondell begs to differ on that second point.
-Danny storms out of the cage.
-She herds Vic into the weight room.
-She tells him about what happened the night before.
+At work the next day, Danny grabs Rondell by his collar, letting him know he doesn't scare her.
+Rondell begs to differ on that.
+Danny storms out of the cage and herds Vic into the weight room.
+She tells him what happened the night before.
 Vic promises to take care of it, which he does by going into the cage and grabbing Rondell by the neck.
 Rondell whines that he was just trying to scare Danny.
-Vic tells Rondell to use his drug profits to bail himself out.
-It'll take at least a year for the firearms charge to go to trial, but the charge will get dropped somehow.
+Vic advises Rondell to use his drug profits to bail himself out.
+It'll take at least a year for the firearms charge to go to trial, but the charge will get dropped.

-Dutch wants to know if Manuel is the only one who raped Eduardo in the truck.
+Dutch asks if Manuel is the only one who raped Eduardo in the truck.
 Eduardo denies it.
 Dutch would want to kill if someone did that to him, so what Eduardo did is understandable.
 "I murder Manuel," mumbles Eduardo.
-They were working on the roof at Mr. Jamieson's site; Manuel slipped and fell while carrying an air-conditioning unit.
+They were working on the roof when Manuel slipped and fell while carrying an air-conditioning unit.
 Dutch tells Eduardo that doesn't qualify as murder.
 Eduardo was told different by Mr. Jamieson.

 At the construction site, Dutch, Claudette, and Eduardo watch the work crew dig up Manuel's body.
 Mr. Jamieson says they buried him after his accident because nobody seemed to know if Manuel had a wife or family in the States.
 He wanted to call the police, but that would've shut down the site and left his employees without work.
 Mr. Jamieson zeroes in on Eduardo and lunges at him, shouting, "I told you not to talk, asshole!"
 A worker holds him back.
 Mr. Jamieson is arrested.

 Vic drives T-Bonz to a semi-trailer at the water's edge.
 The rapper keeps saying he never did whatever Vic thinks he did.
-Lem "helps" T-Bonz out of the car.
+Lem "helps" T-Bonz out of the car: "Let's go, you dog killer."
 Vic wants to know what happened to the trash talker he fell in love with.
-T-Bonz has to pay.
 The rapper starts babbling, offering Vic money.
 Kern steps out of the shadows.
 Lem holds his gun on both of them.

 At the precinct, Edgar-veda tells Vic that Rondell made bail.
 He can't imagine where a kid from the ghetto got $100,000 cash.
 Vic guesses he has a rich uncle.
 Julien doesn't know why Danny is so edgy, but he'll pray for her before he goes to bed.
 Awwwww.

 Edgar-veda tells Machado and Ellie that Manuel's death has been ruled an accident.
-Mr. Jamieson has plead guilty to evidence tampering; the punishment for that is a fine.
+Mr. Jamieson has plead guilty to evidence tampering, the punishment for which is a fine.
 Ellie isn't worried; she'll just sue Jamieson's company.
-Edgar-veda walks Machado out; Machado thanks the captain for his help.
+Machado thanks the captain for his help.
 He hasn't decided who to back for city council yet, so Edgar-veda has time to impress him.
 The captain smiles a particularly Leviathan-esque smile.

 Eduardo is being released, but Dutch has one last question.
 Why did Eduardo go on the same job with Manuel?
-Eduardo says Mr. Jamieson handpicked the two of them outside the hardware store.
-Eduardo doesn't know what he's doing next.
-Dutch tells Eduardo that he has a crumbling retaining wall at his house.
+Eduardo says Mr. Jamieson handpicked the two of them outside the hardware store and he needed to work.
+Eduardo doesn't know what his next job will be.
+Dutch might have one, namely a crumbling retaining wall at his house.